jkhaui/react-terra/README.md

 ---

 ⚠️Warning!
 This library is in a highly experimental state.
 It is not currently recommended for production use.

+Furthermore, react-terra **has not been updated for Terra 2.0** and is currently in broken state due to outdated dependencies.

 However, contributions are welcome and encouraged 🚀⚠️

 **👉 Visit [react-terra.dev](https://react-terra.dev) for full docs**